 - Battle Rapping: Hamilton vs Jefferson get two.

-- Bait-and-Switch: At the beginning of "Guns and Ships" (which is in the same style as "Alexander Hamilton" before it), Burr talks about the American army's secret weapon, "an immigrant you know and love, who's unafraid to step in."
+- At the beginning of "Guns and Ships" (which is in the same style as "Alexander Hamilton" before it), Burr talks about the American army's secret weapon, "an immigrant you know and love, who's unafraid to step in."
 At first it seems he's talking about Hamilton, like he's been doing for the whole of the musical thus far, but then it turns out he's referring to Lafayette.

 - Batman Gambit: When Madison, Jefferson and Burr confront Hamilton, they're hoping that he will sabotage himself once they accuse him of speculating funds.
 Though they find out the truth is different, Hamilton ends up writing the death sentence to his political career as a result.
 Jefferson takes great pleasure in spreading the Reynolds Pamphlet.